 6. Bigfoot RV

-Bigfoot is another American manufacturer that produces high quality travel trailers for consumers.
+Bigfoot is Canadian manufacturer that produces high quality travel trailers for consumers.
 Their travel trailers have a lightweight, two-piece, fiberglass exterior.
 They also have high density insulation with thermal pane windows so that you don’t need to worry about heat escaping in the winter.

 The features for the interior are all up to standard.
 The trailers come with porcelain toilets, comfy mattresses, shades, and many other features.
 When you’re sleeping in your trailer, it will feel like you’re at home.